Argelbargel/external-ingress-auth/README.md

               number: 80
 ```

-### Authorization
+### Ingress Configuration of Authorization Rules

-If you want to restrict access to specific users or groups the configuration of the ingress is a bit more involved.
-Besides configuring the url of the auth-service you have to specify the restriction in a ConfigMap:
+Depending on the [auth-service's configuration](#authorization) you can pass additional [authorization rules](#authorization-rules) from the ingress or override those provided by in the config-file of the service.

+To provide additional rules, you have to specify them in a ConfigMap:

 ```yaml
 ---